-This morning we pay a visit to the fantastic Graceland, Elvis' 14 acre mansion, and view his preserved living quarters, private aircraft and car collections.
+This morning we pay a visit to the fantastic Graceland, Elvis' 14 acre mansion, and view his preserved living quarters.
 This afternoon introduces the sights of Memphis' extraordinary musical history.
 We visit Sun Studio, which lays claim to being the birthplace of rock 'n' roll, with a roster featuring Elvis Presley, Jerry Lee Lewis and Johnny Cash.

 This morning we board Amtrak's City of New Orleans service, heading through Mississippi to Louisiana.
 It is claimed that the blues spread along this route by rail.
 The pretty, floral towns of Brookhaven and McComb lead into the exotic Cajun swamps of the Louisiana Bayou.
 We take the train as far as Hammond, from where we transfer by coach to the Oak Alley Plantation, for a guided tour.
 This restored house stands as testament to both the grand lives of Louisiana land owners and the suffering of those once enslaved here.
 Our guided tour reveals the history of the house, sometimes referred to as the 'Grande Dame of the Great River Road', along with its grounds.
 Later, we continue by coach to New Orleans, where we stay at the Sheraton New Orleans Hotel.